Use of Blood Products in a Radiation Emergency

 - Blood loss requiring transfusion may also result from trauma associated with the radiation incident and gastrointestinal losses from a variety of causes.

-- "Cellular" blood products that will be transfused to radiation victims should undergo the following procedures:
+- Red blood cells, platelets, and whole blood that will be transfused to radiation victims should undergo the following procedures:

-- 25 Gy of external radiation to prevent post-transfusion graft-versus-host disease (PT-GVHD)
+- 25 Gy of external radiation to prevent transfusion-associated graft-versus-host disease (TA-GVHD)

 - Leukocyte reduction to diminish the risk of: